Formal schooling is over. Is it time for "the rubber to hit the road"?

 That floored me.
 My call from God never included any fine-print clauses about year-long vacations, and certainly nothing concerning prosperous congregations, luxurious parsonages, and comfortable salaries.
 To me it had always meant ministry -- "caring for God's people as a shepherd does his sheep" (Ephesians 4:11, Living Bible).
 And that's exactly what I intended to do.

 Very quickly I discovered that pastoring my congregation of two dozen was not a recipe that included plenty of time for study and writing.
 In fact, after the first month, I was ready (if I could have afforded them) to start recruiting associates to direct our church's ministries in Christian education, music, and visitation.
-To keep my ministry at its peak productivity, I early on found it necessary to establish a "normal week" work schedule.
+To keep my ministry at peak productivity, I found it necessary to establish a "normal week" work schedule.
 Time-gobblers such as sermon preparation, reading, correspondence, long-range planning, service planning, and administrative details tended to get out of hand.
 I also learned that a few minutes spent each morning outlining the priorities of the day (on paper) kept me from bogging down.
 I use a pad provided by a local bank as an advertising gimmick, which has emblazoned across the top, "Things I Gotta Do Today."

 Naturally, I have some built-in defeat mechanisms.
 For instance, I'm always going out to pick the ears of corn two days after I've planted the seed.
 It is frustrating to see that the stalks haven't even come up.
 But things -- vegetable or spiritual -- just don't happen that fast.